jbee/jadamant/README.md

 The core ideas are:

-* __Collections are value objects and therefore immutable__ (read-only; changes create new collections, the originating one kept unchanged)
+* __Collections are value objects and therefore immutable__ (persistent data stractures, changes create new collections, the originating one kept unchanged)
-* `java.util.List` and the `util`-Collection-API just stays because of its wide spread not its quality - jadamant dares to start the revolution
+* `java.util.List` and the `util`-Collection-API just  alive because of its wide spread not its quality
 * __Collections are thread-safe by concept__ (no additional API or impl., wrappers or runtime-exceptions)
 * Eager evaludation is (in most cases) the appropriate way to solve problems in Java (even tho' we work immutable)
 * `null` is avoided as far as possible - it is not considered as a valid value (e.g. as a collection's element)